What is Growth Mindset?

 Growth Mindset in the classroom

+The children are rewarded for effort not outcome and are encouraged to challenge themselves.
 There is no ceiling for their learning and all children are encouraged to try, even when they feel stuck.
 Indeed, being 'stuck' is seen as an important part of the learning process and is called the 'learning pit'.
 The challenge is working to get out of the 'learning pit' by doing different activities, working with other children and getting feedback from the teacher.
 Making a mistake is seen as something positive and with useful feedback children are encouraged to learn from their errors and keep trying.

 To promote a growth mindset: